blacksector/Python/Development for Ares/ReadME.txt

 My contribution:

 I'm writing a DDoS module for the botnet.
-So far I've finished the HTTP (LOIC emulation) and UDP Stress features for the module.
+So far I've finished the HTTP (LOIC emulation) and UDP Stress features.

 Features to be included soon: SYN Flood, DRDoS (Portmap) and SNMP reflection.